eupone/Loading/README.md

-this source-code is under Apache License 2.0 , read LISCENCE for more information
+this source-code is under Apache License 2.0 , read LICENSE for more information

 # Loading
 ## easy loading bar  !